Open Source: Contributing to Foundry

 Now letâs add some tests.

-After testing on my local setup by running forge script
+After testing on my local setup by running forge script manually, it was time to add a proper integration test.

 Tests are located in cli/tests/it/script.rs